Intellection/zappi_api_docs/source/index.html.md

 The Zappi API is REST-based and returns responses in JSON.

-To use our API, you’ll need to contact us in order to have a public integration set up.
+To use our API, you’ll need to contact us in order to have a public integration created.

 # Beta